 Jim hated Spa.
 Archie Scott-Brown, Alan Stacey and Chris Bristow had all died there in races in which he was competing; and, like most drivers, he was nervous about the sheer pace of the place amongst the unprotected trees, telegraph poles, sheer drops and earth banks.
 On top of that came the changeable local weather.

 Even so, Spa had been good to him.
 He won his first Grand Prix there in 1962.
-In teeming racing, and with a tetchy gearbox, he had also won in 1963.
+In teeming rain, and with a tetchy gearbox, he had also won in 1963.
 And in 1964, against all odds, Dan Gurney, Graham Hill and Bruce McLaren had all ran out of fuel in the closing stages to give him the win.
-He and Dan had sat by their cars at Stavelot, not far from the Val d’Ambleve, his regular hotel, when the PA announcement had announced the unexpected.
-He therefore arrived this year with the usual, bittersweet feelings: on the one hand he was struck by the natural tranquility of the surroundings.
+He and Dan had sat by their cars at Stavelot, not far from the Val d’Ambleve, his regular hotel, when the PA announcement had declared the unexpected.
+He therefore arrived this year with the usual, bittersweet feelings: on the one hand he was struck by the natural tranquility of the Ardennes forest.
 By the dairy cattle grazing nearby.
-By the simplicity of the village life.
+By the simplicity of village life.
 On the other – ever-present – stood the savage dangers of Spa.